-Nepal Government has started the digitization of all the transaction at government offices.
+Nepal Government has started the digitization of all the transactions at government offices.
 Onlinekhabar reports the news today that a new campaign or project has begun which enables the payment of taxes by their mobile phones online.
-Government also starts a new Rajaswa payment system with online portal.
+The government also starts a new Rajaswa payment system with an online portal.

 Minister for Finance, Mr. Yubaraj Khatiwoda inaugurates the digital payment in a function held at Ministry on April 25, 2018.
-The digital payment solution goes live in Tax payers office in Thamel in the first phase.
+The digital payment solution goes live in the Taxpayers office in Thamel in the first phase.

 He also directed his staff to properly manage the system.
 The Minister said the government would formulate and implement all necessary laws and regulations for electronic transactions very soon.
 As known, users will be able to pay their taxes and utility bills not exceeding 1 lakh (Rs 100,000), Khalti blog adds in their post quoting Spokesperson of Ministry of Finance.
 Mr. Arjun Prasad Pokharel.

-The Ministry of Finance believes that the project would reduce cost of doing business, cost of collection, improve efficiency and increase transparency.
-It will also reduce workload from government staffers while saving time of consumers.
+The Ministry of Finance believes that the project would reduce the cost of doing business, cost of collection, improve efficiency, and increase transparency.
+It will also reduce the workload from government staffers while saving the time for consumers.

 Nepal Government has started an portal called Rajaswa Service portal to make the government tax payment from there.

 Either select English or Nepali language in the right-hand side of Sign in.